inf112-v20/weirdsixters/README.md

 when the java version used is >8.
 This has no effect on Windows machines, but you may have to use Java 8 on Linux.
 - Blue belts turning left have the wrong direction.
 - Possible to provide Robot all the nine cards.
 Should only be possible to give 5.
+- Some tiles or some movement actions or some deaths may not work as intended.

 ## Testing